abandonware-pjz37/gitenv/README.rst

 .. image:: https://travis-ci.org/ruslo/gitenv.png?branch=master
   :target: https://travis-ci.org/ruslo/gitenv

 This is simply a collection of some git repos.
 The goal of the project is to have unified **layout** of directories with git repos.
-That is, if you have to clone some of this repos **anyway**, why don't have similar struct everytime (every machine) and have some benefits from it?
+That is, if you have to clone some of this repos **anyway**, why don't have similar structure every time (every machine) and have some benefits from it?

 *Note*: It's not a package manager, if you want to have **stable minimal** release snapshot, please refer to your favorite software manager like ``apt``, ``emerge``, ``macports``, etc.